Tips for Writing for the Web

 b.
 Keep your content current- Review your site on a regular basis to add, revise or delete content.
 Don’t forget to check your keywords to make sure they are consistent with any content you’ve revised.

-If you have questions regarding content, contact Erin Bray, marketing communications writer, at email@example.com or at extension 5381.
+If you have questions regarding content, please contact Danielle Ran, director of communications, at email@example.com.